-Throughout the 2020 - 2024 Consolidated Plan, the City will continue to assist homebuyers directly with down payment assistance through the HOME funded American Dream Downpayment Initiative (ADDI) Program.
+Throughout the 2020 - 2024 Consolidated Plan, the City will continue to assist homebuyers directly with down payment assistance through the HOME funded program American Dream Downpayment Initiative Program (ADDI).
 The direct homebuyer assistance provided follows the HOME affordable homeownership limits for the area.
-Eligible applicants for the ADDI program are accepted year-round on a first-come first-serve basis and must be first-time eligible homebuyers who will own and occupy the home as their primary residence for five years.
+There are no programs established to provide HOME-funded rehabilitation assistance for owner occupied single-family housing.
+Eligible applicants for the ADDI program are accepted year-round on a first-come first-serve basis and must be first-time eligible homebuyers who will reside in the home as their primary residence for five years.
 The City defines first-time home buyers as not having owned a home for at least three years.
 The City does not limit the beneficiaries or provide preference to any population.
 The City does not intend to utilize subrecipients or CHDOs in administering the ADDI program.
 Applications for the ADDI program are available at the City's office and also located on the City of Cincinnati's website: https://choosecincy.com